3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Method

 \subsection{Joint Lane Modeling as Ground-Truth for Training}

 Lane modeling is a crucial data preprocessing step within the entire training process.
-We represent a single lane line using key points based on linear interpolation and Bézier control points derived from Bézier curves.
+We represent a single lane line using key points based on linear interpolation and B\'{e}zier control points derived from B\'{e}zier curves.

 Linear interpolation, a linear function, has the advantage of low computational complexity.
 Its key points provide a straightforward way to determine the local position of lanes.
 However, it may lead to accuracy loss when dealing with complex curves or a large number of data points.
-Hence, Bézier curves may be more suitable in such situations.
+Hence, B\'{e}zier curves may be more suitable in such situations.

-On the other hand, the Bézier curve-based method offers excellent smoothness and can adjust the curve's shape by controlling the position and number of control points, resulting in a continuous and smooth curve.
-However, as demonstrated by the U-shaped curve in Fig. \ref{Fig.sub.4}, higher-order Bézier curves may exhibit oscillations when modeling certain simple curve shapes.
+On the other hand, the B\'{e}zier curve-based method offers excellent smoothness and can adjust the curve's shape by controlling the position and number of control points, resulting in a continuous and smooth curve.
+However, as demonstrated by the U-shaped curve in Fig.~\ref{Fig.sub.4}, higher-order B\'{e}zier curves may exhibit oscillations when modeling certain simple curve shapes.